samocooper/nuclitrack/docs/index.rst

 Auto load
 ^^^^^^^^^

 The autoloading interface allows you to load an image series based on the first and last filename of each channel.
-Nuclitrack now supports all images loaded by the pillow `python module <http://pillow.readthedocs.io/en/3.4.x/handbook/image-file-formats.html#fully-supported-formats>`_ .
 Whilst it doesn't matter how the rest of the file is named, the image series must contain a continuous series of zero padded time points e.g:

 ::